baumgrai/domain/README.md

 - circular references on domain class and domain object level - `class X { X next; }`, `class A { B b; }`, `class B { C c; }`, `class C { A a; }`
 - "NoSQL" selection - objects can be selected from object store using methods like `DomainController#findAll(Class, Predicate)`, `DomainController#findAny(Class, Predicate)` which do not need SQL where clauses
 - *data horizon* - only objects newer than a configurable time in the past (`dataHorizonPeriod` in `domain.properties`) will be loaded on synchronization, and older objects will be removed from object store for classes where `@UseDataHorizon` is annotated
-- selective object loading - not all objects in persistence database must be loaded - `SqlDomainController#loadOnly(Class, String whereClause, int max)`
+- selective object loading - not all objects in persistence database must be loaded - `SqlDomainController#loadOnly(Class, String whereClause, int max)`(*)
-- concurrent access - multiple domain controller instances can operate on the same persistence database, concurrent access (e.g. for order processing) can be synchronized using methods like `SqlDomainController#allocateObjectsExclusively()`
+- concurrent access - multiple domain controller instances can operate on the same persistence database, access synchronization (e.g. for order processing) can be made using `SqlDomainController#allocateObjectsExclusively()`, etc.
 - `String`, `Integer`, `Long`, `Double` (and primitive types), `Enum`, `LocalDate`, `LocalTime`, `LocalDateTime`, `byte[]`, `File` as allowed Java types for persistable fields of domain classes
 - Also all other types if a conversion provider for these types is defined (TODO)
 - `List`s, `Set`s and `Map`s of these types - `List<String>`, `Map<Type, LocalDateTime>` (where `Type` is an enum) - also as elements of collections or values of maps - `List<Map<LocalDate, Double>>`, `Map<String>, Set<Integer>`
 - parent child relations between domain objects - `class Bike { Manufacturer manufacturer; }` - and direct access to children by managed 'accumulations' fields - `class Manufacturer { @Accumulation Set<Bike> bikes; }`
+(*) The only applications where SQL knowledge (and knowledge about *domain* specific Java <-> SQL conversion) is needed, are selective object loading and allocating objects exclusively, all others are Java-only.

 Also good to know:
 - *domain* ensures referential integrity even if not all persisted objects are loaded into object store - parent is loaded if child is loaded
-- the only applications where SQL knowledge (and knowledge about *domain* specific Java <-> SQL conversion) is needed, are selective object loading and allocating objects exclusively, all others are Java-only
 - source code of *domain* is Java 8 compatible
 - *domain* has a small footprint (10k LoC, 200kB jar), and has only logging (*slf4j* and *log4j* V2) libraries and specific database driver as external dependencies